 Step 7: NIE application fee, less than 15€ (you could need to pay it to the nearest bank in cash)

-All those documents must be brought to the nearest Spanish Embassy or Consulate after taking an appointment or the General police office in Spain, read further “How do I get my Spanish NIE number?”
+All those documents must be brought to the nearest Spanish Embassy or Consulate after making an appointment, or to the General Police Office in Spain.
+Read further: “How to get a NIE in Spain?”

-Step 8: For a non-European citizen, proof of legal entry into Spain, like a landing ticket.
+Step 8: For non-European citizens, proof of legal entry into Spain, such as a landing ticket.

-There are two easy ways to get your Spanish NIE: either in your home country at the Spanish consulate or embassy, or in Spain.
-You can get it and do all the steps alone if you are not in a hurry or you can get it done by a third party if you are busy or in a hurry.
+There are two easy ways to get your Spanish NIE number: either in your home country at the Spanish consulate or embassy, or in Spain.
+You can complete the NIE registration process in Spain yourself if you have the time, or you can have it done by a third party if you are busy or in a hurry.

-We found the most demanded Spanish embassies and consulates here below but if you don’t find your country, here is the main site to find any Spanish embassy or consulate in the world.
+We have listed the most frequently requested Spanish embassies and consulates below.
+If you don’t see your country, please visit the leading site to find any Spanish embassy or consulate worldwide.

-Here are the addresses of some Spanish consulates and their Instructions for the NIE:
+Here are the addresses of some Spanish consulates and their Instructions for getting NIE in Spain:

-the foreigner’s identity number, NIE, must be granted by the Directorate General of the Police if those foreigners are not in Spain in an irregular situation.
+The foreigner’s identity number, NIE, must be granted by the Directorate General of Police if those foreigners are not in Spain in a regular situation.

-More than five years ago, the NIE was valid for only a few years but now, your NIE number remains valid forever.
-So, once you did the work, you can buy a property (if this was the reason why you needed one), even if it is in 5 years.
+No, NIE numbers Spain never expire.
+More than five years ago, the NIE was valid for only a few years but now, your Spanish NIE number remains valid forever.
+So, once you complete the NIE registration Spain process, you can buy a property (if this was the reason why you needed one), even if it is in 5 years.

-Take our advice: get your NIE right away!
+Take our advice: get your Spanish NIE number right away!

 Download and print our infographics!